The Lady in Red (Allie Wrubel song)

 "The Lady in Red" is a 1935 song with lyrics by Mort Dixon and music by Allie Wrubel.
 Its title may have been inspired by Ana Cumpănaș, referred to in newspapers at the time as the "lady in red."
 She was in the company of John Dillinger just before he was shot by the FBI in July 1934, and was said to have betrayed him to the law.
 The song makes no mention of such subject matter, and it is written in a quasi-Latin rhumba style.

+Use in drama

 In Caliente

 "The Lady in Red" is featured in the soundtrack of the 1935 film In Caliente.
 In the film, the song is the subject of an elaborate staging by Busby Berkeley in the dimly lit title nightclub.
 Soloist Wini Shaw lights a series of candles as she sings the lyric, the "Dancing DeMarcos" (Tony and Sally) perform a specialty dance, and comic singer Judy Canova uses the chorus to come on to Edward Everett Horton in her customary aggressively rural yodeling style.